initc3/ic3-website/content/accelerator.md

 IC3 and Cornell have a proud history of fostering some of the blockchain industry's most influential projects.
 Alumni and research from our ecosystem have led to the creation of companies like <strong>Chainlink Labs, Ava Labs, Offchain Labs, Flashbots, Gyroscope, Oasis Labs</strong>, and many others.

 Our commitment to advancing blockchain R&D is stronger than ever.
 This inaugural year of the <strong>IC3-Cornell Blockchain Accelerator</strong> will be led by a dedicated team of IC3 members, Cornell students, and alumni, continuing our tradition of innovation and excellence.
-We are grateful for the <a href="https://sba.sites.stanford.edu/"Stanford Blockchain Accelerator’s</a> support in helping us launch this initiative.
+We are grateful for Stanford Blockchain Accelerator’s support in helping us launch this initiative.

 ## Program Incentives
 Participants in the IC3-Cornell Blockchain Accelerator will benefit from: